Drako-Vishious/Drakos-cs50-Learning/README.md

 0.0.1E#2 Corrected Spelling errors and added proper names to dictionary.

 0.0.1.2 Created and started INDEX and ABOUT html pages and added some content to them.
 Added more words to custom dictionary.

+0.0.1.2A Updated footer to include updated last and corrected the line on which the copyright symbol sat.
+Updated ABOUT html page main section.